Ojaswi2000/Recommendation-Systems-Data-Science-/README.md

 # The Corrwith Function
 This project uses the simplest technique for recommending movies to the users using the correlation function corrwith().
 This function builds a correlation for the movies: 'Star Wars' and 'Liar Liar' and uses the concept of collaborative filtering for recommendation.

+The dataset for movies is present in 'Movies_Id_Titles' file and the dataset for user_ids and ratings for the movies is present in 'u.data' file.